marcmartin-prog/martins-auto-sales/content/hunting-blinds/archers-paradise/index.md

 ---
 layout: product
-title: Archery Lodge
+title: Archer's Paradise
-date: 2022-04-20T11:47:49.328Z
+date: 2022-04-19T11:43:30.648Z
-featuredImg: archery-lodge.jpg
+featuredImg: images/archers-paradise.jpg
-imgAlt: archery lodge hunting blind
+imgAlt: archer's paradise hunting blind
 categories: hunting-blind
 description: This Never Blind was made with archers in mind.
 With eight windows, you will never be blind to the nature surrounding you.
 It has four windows